NoBrainerORM/nobrainer.io/docs/associations.md

   Nevertheless, NoBrainer will emit warnings if your association has more than one element.

-Note that the `dependent` option will still behave like a `has_many` association.
+Note that the `dependent` option behaves like the `has_many` association one.
 In other words, all the targets matching the foreign key of the owner will be subject to the `destroy` behavior, not just the first one.

 The `has_one through` association follow the same rules as the `has_many through`